Skip to content

 Romance Languages

 Although it’s around the other side of France, Spain is still one of the larger countries in Europe, and pretty close to Germany.
-So when you look at Spanish being the fourth most spoken language there, it makes sense.
+So when you look at Spanish being the fourth most spoken language there, it’s not surprising.
 You’re not super likely to encounter it out and about, but hey, maybe Spanish will be the one common language between you and a native German!

 The Not-So-Romance Languages in Germany

 Going around the other side of Germany, we see Slavic languages like Russian and Polish are also pretty widely-spoken.
-When you look at the history of Soviet Russia and East Germany, it makes a lot of sense for such influence.
+When you look at the history of Soviet Russia and East Germany, it makes a lot of sense for them to be present.
 Russian was commonly taught in East Germany (about as frequently as English is taught there now), but they’re also about as close to each other as Germany and Spain.

 One of the more common languages in Germany might seem surprising at first.
 It’s Turkish, spoken by about 4 million people in Germany!
 It’s actually very widely spoken in much of southeastern Europe besides Turkey, and with Germany being so centrally located, it makes sense for Turkish to become so common.